decentralized-identity/org/spec-tooling-guides.md

 1. **[SpecUp](https://github.com/decentralized-identity/spec-up)** is a
    lightweight markdown generator similar to Jekyll, which is itself hosted and maintained as a standing DIF work item.
-   - Work items intending to use spec-up for their deliverables should request a "spec-up repo" from DIF at time of beginning work, i.e., a repo cloned from the [SpecUp repo template](https://github.com/decentralized-identity/spec-up)
+   - Work items intending to use Spec-up for their deliverables should request a "spec-up repo" from DIF at time of beginning work, i.e., a repo cloned from the [SpecUp repo template](https://github.com/decentralized-identity/spec-up)